hyperoslo/code-review/README.md

 Hyper made this.
 We're a digital communications agency with a passion for good code, and if you're using this application we probably want to hire you.

+## License

+Code-Review is available under the MIT license.
+See the LICENSE file for more info.